JRADilag/CCISEventsAttendance/README.md

 ## Set Up Instructions

-Place the contents of the htdocs folder (Database.php) into your XAMPP htdocs folder.
+Open FundaDBFinalReq/htdocs and place its contents (Database.php) into your XAMPP htdocs folder.